 Paula Boggs is the founder of Boggs Media, LLC, a business that manages her music, speaking, and other creative business activities.
 She is a Philanthropist, Fundraiser, Public Speaker, Lawyer and Musician.
 She is also a Board Member of numerous for-profit and non-profit organizations.

-Since leaving Starbucks, Paula Boggs has volunteered for a presidential campaign as a national surrogate, serves on for-profit and non-profit boards, and raises and gives money in support of causes she champions.
-In 2013, President Obama appointed her to the President’s Committee on the Arts and the Humanities.
+Since leaving Starbucks, Paula Boggs has volunteered for a presidential campaign as a national surrogate, serves on for-profit and non-profit boards, and raises or gives money in support of causes she champions.
+In 2013, President Obama appointed her to the President’s Committee on the Arts and the Humanities where she served before stepping down in 2017.

-Paula Boggs has written and recorded two music CD’s (16 songs), and owns the U.S. Copyrights.
+Paula Boggs has written and recorded three studio albums and owns several U.S. Copyrights.
 She is also a Voting Member, National Academy of Recording Arts and Sciences, Pacific Northwest Chapter.

 Civic And Professional Activities